csce585-mlsystems/project-athena/Task1/Epsilon/Comments.md

 ------
 ## Feedback to the refinement
-The labels in your figures are not reable.
+1. The labels in your figures are not reable.
 Use larger font size.
+2. Adversarial setttings sor some AE variants are not proper, the image semantics are changed.

 --------
 ### Feedback to the initial submission